kosl/kronoterm2mqtt/README.md

 │     publish       Build and upload this project to PyPi                                                            │ │     test          Run unittests                                                                                    │ │     update        Update "requirements*.txt" dependencies files                                                    │
-│     update-readme-history                                                                                          │
-│                   Update project history base on git commits/tags in README.md Will be exited with 1 if the        │ │                   README.md was updated otherwise with 0.
-Also, callable via e.g.:                                 │
-│                       python -m cli_base update-readme-history -v                                                  │
 │     update-test-snapshot-files                                                                                     │
 │                   Update all test snapshot files (by remove and recreate all snapshot files)                       │ │     version       Print version and exit                                                                           │